-Rakesh Mittal specializes in the field of Management.
+Rakesh Mittal specializes in the fields of Management and Analytics.
 His research focuses on organizational behavior, cross-cultural management, and global leadership.
-He has worked on various projects that examine and relate leadership behaviors and HR practices to organization level outcomes.
-His research in these areas has been published in refereed journals such as the Journal of World Business, International Journal of Organizational Analysis, and Journal of International Business and Cultural Studies.
+His research in these areas has been published in refereed journals such as the Journal of World Business, International Journal of Organizational Analysis, and the Journal of International Business and Cultural Studies.
 He has also presented his research in prominent conferences in the U.S.A. and Europe, namely Academy of Management, Academy of International Business, and European Academy of Management.
 He is a member of the international project GLOBE (Global Leadership and Organizational Behavior Effectiveness).
 He also serves on the editorial board of Journal of Leadership and Organizational Studies.

 Mittal is passionate about teaching.
 He considers teaching an opportunity to inspire and empower.
 As a teacher, his aim is to enhance student learning as a transformative experience.
-He teaches courses on organizational behavior and human resource management.
+He teaches courses on Business Analytics, Human Capital Analytics, and Change Management.
 In his previous profession, Mittal held senior leadership positions and worked in different countries.
 His hands-on management experience brings experience-based credibility to the classroom.
 The student evaluations of his teaching have been of a very high order.

-Mittal received his Ph.D. in Business Administration with a concentration in Management from New Mexico State University, Las Cruces, NM.
-Before joining academia, he served the Indian government for several years in senior management positions and diplomatic assignments in various countries, acquiring cross-cultural management skills.
+Mittal received his Ph.D. in Business Administration with a concentration in Management from New Mexico State University, Las Cruces, NM. he also holds a certificate in People Analytics from the Wharton School and a certificate in Predictive Modeling & Analytics from the University of Colorado.

 Honors and Awards